GoBoundless/heroku_postgres_monitor/README.md

 heroku config:set $(heroku config --shell --app other-app-name | egrep 'NEW_RELIC_LICENSE_KEY|postgres://')
 ```

 Feel free to add as many Heroku Postgres instance URLs as you wish.
+You will need to run this command again after scaling or adding any databases.

 #### Step 3:
 Deploy to Heroku